Co-authored by Cassidy Carroll of The Collins Law Firm, P.C.

 Over 20 years ago, using algorithms to predict police misconduct was uncommon and most of the early warning systems relied on supervisor observations or an officer’s number of complaints.
 At the time, the Chicago Police Department attempted to create an algorithm-based early warning system to predict police misconduct.
-Initially, the Fraternal Order or Police, the officers’ union, wanted an algorithm-based early warning system because they felt that it would be more objective and accurate than the previous early warning system.
+Initially, the Fraternal Order of Police, the officers’ union, wanted an algorithm-based early warning system because they felt that it would be more objective and accurate than the previous early warning system.
 Designed by California Scientific, the algorithm-based early warning system used factors such as officers’ complaint history and stressful personal life events (i.e. recently divorces, serious financial debt) in order to predict which officers engage in police misconduct.
 After two years, the algorithm-based early warning system was formally shut down because the Fraternal Order of Police objected to administrators using the predictions to preemptively interrogate and recommend counseling.

 The Future of Algorithm-Based Early Warning Systems

-Today, while implementation of early warning systems are still being met with some resistance, the use of advanced algorithms to help analyze and predict crime in police departments nationwide is increasing.
+Today, while the implementation of early warning systems is still being met with some resistance, the use of advanced algorithms to help analyze and predict crime in police departments nationwide is increasing.
 Instead of identifying police misconduct after the fact, new algorithm-based early warning systems aim to prevent behaviors that lead to police misconduct.
 In addition to the using complaint history, the University of Chicago group discovered new and more subtle factors that could predict police misconduct, such as officers participating in “stressful” incidents (i.e. suicide, domestic violence).
 The previous early warning system overestimated the number of officers at risk of engaging police misconduct by 6%.
 However, the new algorithm-based early warning system flags 51% fewer officers, yet it correctly identified more officers who would engage police misconduct in the next year, suggesting increased accuracy.